This information will help you understand your choices, whether you share in the decision-making process or rely on your doctor's recommendation.

 Use this worksheet to help you make your decision.
-After completing it, you should have a better idea of how you feel about surgery for scoliosis.
+After completing it, you should have a better idea of how you feel about taking medicine to quit smoking.
 Discuss the worksheet with your doctor.

 Circle the answer that best applies to you.